Tyreke Johnson: Career

 Johnson signed for League One side Gillingham on loan on 8 January 2021, for the remainder of the season.
 Twelve days later the move was made permanent.
 On 14 May 2021, it was announced that Johnson would leave the Gills at the end of his contract in June.

 On 24 May 2021, Johnson agreed a deal to return to National League side Woking ahead of the 2021–22 campaign.
 He made his return in a Woking shirt, replacing Tahvon Campbell in the 75th minute during their 3–2 home defeat to FC Halifax Town on 28 August 2021.
 On 21 October 2022, Johnson signed for fellow National League side Dagenham & Redbridge on a one-month loan deal.
 On 24 February 2023, Johnson signed for Chelmsford City on loan until the end of the season.
+On 15 May 2023, it was announced that Johnson would leave the club following the conclusion of his contract.

+On 23 May 2023, Johnson agreed to join National League South side, Chippenham Town.